-Our school is an exciting place for students to gain a broad range of skills and experiences.
+Our department is an exciting place for students to gain a broad range of skills and experiences.
 Students work and study with our talented faculty in many contexts: in the studio and the classroom, in our study abroad programs to cities around the world and in our Fabrication Lab, Structures and Environment Technologies (SET) Lab and our new Robotics and Digital Fabrication Lab (RDF Lab).

 At FIU, architecture is an academic pursuit which involves learning by making and by experiencing the tangible realities of a building.
 We offer a vigorous 5- or 6-year Master of Architecture accredited by the National Architectural Accreditation Board (NAAB) and a post-professional Master of Arts in Architecture.
 After this robust education, our graduates will have engaged in the rewarding art of architecture and will be exceedingly well-prepared to contribute to practice and the profession, teaching or further graduate study.